tobixen/getline-extras/tobixen-thoughts.md

 ## Partial deposit

+### Resetting the 35-day counter

+The "minimum repayment plan" involves the borrower to pay twice as much as the interest owed every 35th day.
+However, the devil is in the details ...

+Alternative 1: When the loan is established, a repayment target is set; interests for 35 days is calculated and subtracted from the principal; within 35 days the principal should be lower or equal to this repayment target.
+Whenever the repayment target is reached, the counter is reset and a new repayment target is set.
+Disadvantage: the repayment plan depends on how much is deposited; the borrower may be incentivized to strategically postpone a deposit as long as possible to get a longer repayment period, borrower may also be incentivized not to deposit too much.

+Alternative 2: When the loan is established, a "minimum repayment plan" is presented for the borrower, with 35 days between each installment and the maximum remaining principal calculated from the start.
+Plan stays static, if the borrower does a big deposit early on, then it gives breathing room for a long time forward.
+(I think we should still demand the owed interests to be paid down within 35 days, even though the borrower is months ahead of the initial repayment plan).
+Disadvantages: for someone wanting to do monthly deposits, the repayment plan may look ugly since there is no fixed day of month where we expect a repayment.  more algorithmic complexity, eventually more state to the database.

 ### Deposit amount lower than interests owed

 The deposit is distributed weighted by interest rate to all lenders.